-3. Seaman Avenue Playground Description: Seaman Avenue playground is a Neighbourhood Equipped Area for Play (NEAP) and is owned by Saxmundham Town Council.
-In reasonably close proximity to the community it serves The playground is within a residential area and close to the Free School.
-Demonstrably special to a local community and holds a particular local significance The playground is an essential feature of town life, providing facilities for 8 -14-year-olds, including a teenage shelter.
-Local in character and is not an extensive tract of land The playground is in character with a town playground and is approximately 2 hectares in size.
+3. Seaman Avenue Playground

+Description: Seaman Avenue playground is a Neighbourhood Equipped Area for

+Play (NEAP) and is owned by Saxmundham Town Council.

+In reasonably close n reasonably close The playground is within a residential area and close to the

+proximity to the Free School.

+community it serves

+Demonstrably The playground is an essential feature of town life,

+special to a local providing facilities for 8 -14-year-olds, including a teenage

+community and shelter.

+holds a particular

+local significance

+Local in character The playground is in character with a town playground and

+and is not an is approximately 2 hectares in size.

+extensive tract of

+land